G33kLabs/gulp-inline-base64/README.md

 This helper will inject images and fonts into your css files.

 Warning !
-This techniques is really efficient with small files (<14 Kb) cause it avoids DNS requests and makes the page loading faster.
+This technique is really efficient with small files (<14 Kb) cause it avoids DNS requests and makes the page loading faster.
 But for larger files it will be a mistake to use it !

 Install it
 ----------